wokast/RePrimAnd/_sources/notation.rst.txt

 both for documentation and the code internals.
 Which specific geometric units to employ is up to the user, e.g. setting :math:`M_\odot=1`.
-All EOS and primitive recovery code is completely agnostic to this choice.
+All EOS, TOV solver, and primitive recovery code is completely agnostic to this choice.
 Only when loading an EOS from file, the unit system needs to be specified.
 Our EOS file format is using SI units in order to